-If a premium review results in a reduction of premium, the difference between the premium paid and the revised premium due will be returned to the law practice (or premium funder if required by the premium funder).
+If a premium review results in a reduction of premium, the difference between the premium paid and the revised premium due will be returned to the law practice (or premium funder if the loan has not been paid in full).
 The premium is revised on a pro rata basis and is subject to no claims being notified, so not all dissolved law practices will receive a premium refund.

 Principal B can choose to either:

-- Write to Lawcover requesting that the premium paid for the PII policy for Law Practice 2 be reviewed.
+- Contact Lawcover requesting that the premium paid for the PII policy for Law Practice 2 be reviewed.
 In this instance, Principal C will be required to take out his or her own PII policy for Law Practice 3.

 Principals D & E can choose to either:

-- Write separately to Lawcover requesting that the premiums paid for the PII policies for Law Practices 4 & 5 be considered payment for Law Practice 6 and that no premium adjustments be performed for either law practice.
+- Contact Lawcover separately and request that the premiums paid for the PII policies for Law Practices 4 & 5 be considered payment for Law Practice 6 and that no premium adjustments be performed for either law practice.

-- Write separately to Lawcover requesting the premium paid for the PII policy for each law practice (Law Practices 4 & 5) be reviewed.
+- Contact Lawcover separately and request that the premium paid for the PII policy for each law practice (Law Practices 4 & 5) be reviewed.
 In this instance Principals D & E will be required to take out a new PII policy for Law Practice 6.

-The principals of Law Practice 7 write to Lawcover requesting the premium paid for the PII policy be reviewed.
+The principals of Law Practice 7 contact Lawcover requesting the premium paid for the PII policy be reviewed.
 Principals F & G will be required to take out separate PII policies for each of their new law practices.

 A successor practice will inherit the claims and premium history of any prior practice for insurance and premium rating purposes.